Low Tech Combat takes a research and knowledge based approach to self defence.

 Get Your FREE Manifesto!

 Most importantly, is that you get your FREE copy of the Human Combative Behaviour Manifesto.
 This Manifesto was written by Adam at Low Tech Combat and was published exclusively for the benefit of our Newsletter subscribers, our Tribe.

 The Manifesto shows that there are only two types of attacker.

 - The Alpha Male and

 The Human Combative Behaviour Manifesto provides details of both of these types of violent encounters.
 You will learn the following:

-To get it (as well as the special series of 5 Case Studies and Newsletter updates), simply pop your name and email address in one of the boxes above, the box below or at the top of the sidebar on the right hand side.
+To get it (as well as the special series of 5 Case Studies and Newsletter updates), simply pop your name and email address in the sidebar on the right hand side (or below this if you are reading on a mobile device).
 Your email address will never be given to anyone, ever, and you can unsubscribe at any time.